bitrix24/b24restdocs/api-reference/ai/ai-engine-register.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not exported to prod_" %}
+{% note alert "TO-DO _not deployed to prod_" %}

-- edits needed for writing standards
+- edits needed for standard writing
 - parameter types are not specified
 - parameter requirements are not indicated
 - examples are missing
 - success response is absent
 - error response is absent
-- links to pages that have not yet been created are not specified.
+- links to pages that have not yet been created are not provided.

 {% endnote %}